donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 ---
 title: "Shallow Fusion: Bridging Data Scarcity and AI Integration Challenges"
-description: "A minor rant about 'AI adoption' and exploration of shallow fusion as a method to address data scarcity and integration in specialized domains"
+description: "An exploration of shallow fusion as a method to address data scarcity and integration in specialized domains"
 slug: "article1"
 date: "2025-08-26"
 draft: true